 Sub-Topic 6: Benefits / Challenges

 Dutch – I would like to suggest removing this section as we discuss the primary benefit (market flexibility) and challenge (paying a premium) in the overview topic.
 Please let us know if there is anything additional you would like to add and we can keep this sub- topic.

+(I think this section is beneficial and should stay in.
+Go into more detail explanantion (market flexibility/paying a premium) and add information too)